 The authorities of the Confederation and the cantons orient themselves, in implementing the objectives, by the following principles:

-• They are committed to ensuring the equivalent social recognition of general education and vocational education pathways and their international connectivity, i.e. for the dual vocational and professional education and training system, which is regarded as a model of success for Switzerland, for academic excellence, and for collaboration on research activities
+- They are committed to equal social recognition of general and vocational education and training and their international compatibility, i.e. to the dual vocational education and training system as well as to academic excellence.

 The joint objectives are:

 From the joint objectives, the Confederation and the cantons derive concrete measures for their respective spheres of responsibility.
-The Education Report 2023 addresses the achievement of the objectives and the effectiveness of the measures adopted.
+The Education Report 2026 will address the achievement of the objectives and the effectiveness of the measures adopted.

 Overview of the education reform process and drivers